aiven/aiven-docs/docs/products/opensearch/howto/opensearch-aggregations-and-nodejs.md

 ### Connect to the cluster and load data

 Follow instructions on how to
 [connect to the cluster with a NodeJS client](connect-with-nodejs) and add the necessary code to `config.js`.
-Once you\'re connected
+Once you're connected
 [load a sample data set](/docs/products/opensearch/howto/sample-dataset#load-data-with-nodejs) and [retrieve the data mapping](/docs/products/opensearch/howto/sample-dataset#get-mapping-with-nodejs) to understand the structure of the created index.